 Adolescent patients (teens) with Blount’s disease often also have some type of limb length discrepancy, which may also require surgical correction.

-In an acute (severe) correction, a monolateral or single-lane fixator is used.
-If the correction is gradual, a circular fixator (also called the Ilazarov) is used.
-This fixator is also used when additional procedures are done simultaneously to correct other deformities such as a limb length discrepancy.
+If the correction is gradual, a circular fixator (also called a spatial frame) is used.
+This frame is also used when additional procedures are done simultaneously to correct other deformities such as a limb length discrepancy.
 The latter can develop when Blount’s disease affects only one leg.
-In most cases, the correction is gradual with frames that allow for fine-tuning.
-If the deformity correction is not absolutely perfect on an X-ray, correction can continue it until it is.
+Due to the correction occurring in a gradual manner, the leg alignment may be fine-tuned.
+If the deformity correction is not perfect on an X-ray, correction can continue it until it is.
 The fixator is worn for between 8 and 12 weeks as the leg heals.

 For additional information on External Fixation, see the Guide to Pediatric External Fixators (PDF).